Building Innovation Hub Logo

 • Alternative compliance pathway.
 A plan proposed by a building owner and approved by DOEE that is designed to achieve energy savings comparable to the requirements in the performance pathway.

 • Prescriptive pathway.
+Only available for BEPS Cycle 1.
 Building owners must meet reporting milestones across four phases and complete agreed-upon improvement measures outlined in the “final action plan agreement,” a plan signed by both DOEE and the building owner which would achieve energy savings comparable to the requirements in the performance pathway.
 Submission requirements include:

 • Phase 1.
 An energy audit.